 - Undertake a bi-annual Kindness Index

-- Aim for your organisation to become an “Agent for Positive Change” through having a purpose greater than its bottom line.
+- Aim for your organization to become an “Agent for Positive Change” through having a purpose greater than its bottom line.

 - Join the Global Campaign to Create a Kinder World with the board unanimously resloving to signing a Declaration of Support in an official Signing Ceremony inviting all key stakeholders to witness.

-Insert your Kindness Clause (AKA Article 28 resloved in Seoul at the 9th General Assembly of the World Kindness Movement), into your organisation’s agreements, manuals and or Constitution.
+Insert your Kindness Clause (AKA Article 28 resloved in Seoul at the 9th General Assembly of the World Kindness Movement), into your organization’s agreements, manuals and or constitution.
+This includes stating, “You Will Not Protect Your Brand over and above the Well being of People.”
 If this seems too hard, then good, you are on the right track because seeking the “Kinder Option” is deciding to take the path of most resistance and that almost always requires courage to deliver ambitious outcomes derived by a thinking outside the box approach.